-Showing 1 - 10 of 205 results for the Measurement and Analysis
+Showing 1 - 10 of 150 results for Measurement and Analysis

 This research is a risk-based approach for measuring and monitoring the security characteristics of interactively complex, software-reliant systems.